 His guards rudely forced their way into my cell, demanding I stand against the wall, but not him.
 No, he was a smooth talker.
 Said he had seen me before, in his dreams no less.
 Calm down Casanova.
 I thought to question what the Emperor of Tamriel is dreaming about doing with a giant tomato, but decided it would be unwise to kink-shame our fearless leader.

-Enamoured as he seemed to be with me, it was all the more shocking when the Emperor abruptly broke from our conversation mid-sentence, and shuffled away into the dark catacombs.
+Enamoured as he seemed to be with me, it was all the more shocking when the Emperor abruptly broke from our conversation mid-sentence, and shuffled away into the dark catacombs, his guards hurrying to keep up with the surprisingly sprightly old man.
 Perhaps Wolf News was right: the Emperor’s mind was slipping, just like his predecessor Jorelius Bydan.

 The Rat Genocide